Rajendran2201/Rajendran2201/README.md

 - Where am I?
 Currently studying **Artificial Intelligence & Data Science** at Coimbatore Institute of Technology (CIT) at Coimbatore

-- Check out my [portfolio](https://rajendrancodes.vercel.app/) to view my work, projects, and contributions.
+- Check out my <a href="https://rajendrancodes.vercel.app/" target="_blank">portfolio</a> to view my work, projects, and contributions.

 <h3 align="left">Languages and Tools:</h3>